Lucas-William-Bateson/foundry/README.md

 # Foundry CI/CD

 A minimal, self-hosted CI/CD system written in Rust.
 Replace GitHub Actions with something you control.
+And don't pay for runners you self host!

 ## Architecture